- Trip Overview

 - Similar Tours

-Would you be interested in migration safari?
-Migration safari lets you witness the Great Wildebeest Migration.
+The Great Wildebeest 8 Days Serengeti Migration safari lets you witness the Great Wildebeest Serengeti Migration.
 Over 2 million Wildebeest, Zebra and Gazelles move through the Serengeti and Masai Mara ecosystem in search of green pastures and safe calving ground.
-This 8 Days Serengeti Migration Safari by Kilinge Adventures, is a special African Holiday Package for Witnessing the Great Serengeti Wildebeest Migration.
+This 8 Days Serengeti Migration Safari by Kilinge Adventures, is a special African Holiday Safari Package for Witnessing the Great Serengeti Wildebeest Migration.

 Over their pattern of movement is highly weather dependent and dynamic, yet with advance planning and a little bit of luck you can witness this natural wonder of the world.
 The tour is available throughout the year, but opting for it in the right season will leave you awestruck.
 To provide you with an unforgettable experience, this safari can be done only as a private safari.